Murder of Jean Townsend

-The Murder of Jean Townsend, (born 11 March 1933) is an unsolved murder case from Ruislip, in the county of Middlesex, England.
+The Murder of Jean Townsend (11 March 1933 – c.
+14 September 1954) is a murder that took place in Ruislip, Middlesex, England.
 Townsend was a 21-year-old English woman who was murdered in September 1954.
 Despite an extensive police investigation, no one has ever been charged with her murder and the case remains unsolved.

 Townsend was a theatrical costumier, who was returning to Ruislip from the West End of London.
-She was found strangulated with her own scarf.
+She was found dead, strangled with her own scarf.
 The autopsy revealed no signs of sexual assault.
 There were suspicions that the murder was connected to American servicemen based at the nearby South Ruislip Air Station.

 Investigators found possible connections with recent cases of harassment of women and attacks on women in the area, and perceived similarities with unsolved murders of women in West Germany.
 A possibility that the then-recent murder of another woman in London was connected to Townsend's case has been raised.
 Townsend's murder was also subsequently connected to an attack on another woman, and with the 1957 murder of a young mother.
 Both these cases occurred at a distance of a few miles from the location where Townsend was killed.
-In 1971, an unsolved murder took place near South Ruislip, using the same murder method with Townsend's murder.
+In 1971, another unsolved murder took place near South Ruislip, using the same method as that used in Townsend's murder.
 Press reports of the time pointed out the similarities.

 In 2005, a family friend of the Townsends applied for access to the police case files under the Freedom of Information Act.
 The request was denied, and a decision was made to withhold the files from public inspection until 2031.
 The request brought new publicity to the cold case.
 At the time, a new theory was publicized, implicating an expatriate Italian nobleman in the murder.
 The authorities dismissed this theory due to lack of evidence.